Re-establishment of rights

 Deadlines expiring before 1 July 2019

 The requirement is stricter for deadlines expiring before 1 July 2019.
 You need to pay an additional fee before the request is examined.
-If you have any questions, please contact NIPO’s customer services, telephone +47 22 38 73 00.
+If you have any questions, please contact NIPO’s Customer Service Centre, telephone +47 22 38 73 00.

 Deadlines where the possibility for re-establishments or rights applies: